ns-rse/git-collaboration/episodes/git_hygiene.md

 ## Git Configuration

 Git configuration comes in two forms, "global" and "local" and is courtesy of some simple text files.
-The global configuration file lives in your home director and on GNU/Linux and OSX systems is `~/.gitconfig` (on Windows it is `C:\Users\<username>\.gitconfig`) and will have been setup when you first attempted to use Git and were prompted for your name and email address.
+The global configuration file lives in your home directory and on GNU/Linux and OSX systems is `~/.gitconfig` (on Windows it is `C:\Users\<username>\.gitconfig`) and will have been setup when you first attempted to use Git and were prompted for your name and email address.

 Each repository that is under Git version control has a `.git/` directory where all of the configuration, hooks and history live.
 Within this directory you will find a `.git/config` file which is the "local" configuration for that repository.
-Configuration defined locally over-rides global configurations.
+Configuration options defined locally over-ride global configuration options.

 There are two ways of modifying either the global or local configuration, using the Command Line `git config <options>` or by editing either the global (`~/.gitconfig`) or local (`git/config`) files.